Grim-/SideLoader_ExtendedEffects/Documentation.md

 ### SL_SetWeaponEmission

 Sets the EmissionColor value of the currently equipped weapon to the values specified.
+Note : Weapon must have Emission enabled at a minimum.
 (Radiant Wolf Sword is a good example of Emission - it has a bright white emission)

 | Parameter Name | Description |
 | ---| ------------- |